-Join this tour to discover the best of Athens, the essence and the development of the Athenian Democracy!
+The exquisite highlights & footsteps of Democracy in Athens 8-h; Join this tour to discover the best of Athens, the essence, and the development of the Athenian Democracy!

 Explore Athens, the city that gave birth to democracy

-If you are eager to follow the trails of democracy, then your journey starts here in Athens, where it all begun, back in the 6th Century BC.
+Athens the capital of Greece!
+If you are eager to follow the trails of democracy, then your journey starts here in Athens, where it all began, back in the 6th Century BC.

 Explore Athens and follow the trail of the world’s first democracy.
 Find out why the Greek Constitution was the basis for all modern democracies, at the exact place where all the policies and theories on human rights were born.

-- 8-hour, morning or afternoon, private archaeological tour of Athens
+- 8-hour, morning or afternoon, a private archaeological tour of Athens

 - Explore the best of Athens and follow the trails of the World’s First Democracy